MCERF: Advancing Multimodal LLM Evaluation of Engineering Documentation with Enhanced Retrieval: Results

 The big improvement comes from MCERF's ColPali-based retrieval that preserves document structure.
 Unlike DesignQA's text extraction (LlamaIndex RAG) approach that loses formatting and hierarchy information, ColPali processes rulebook pages as images, enabling visual pattern matching over section headers and rule numbers.
-This improvement is highlighted by contrasting \texttt{GPT-4o-MCERF-Main} (0.61) and \texttt{GPT-4o-RAG} (0.19), which have the same backbone model, demonstrating that ColPali's multimodal retrieval and not just model updates results in performance gains.
-In total, the best MCERF model obtains an \textbf{+400.0\%} gain compared to best baseline RAG model.
+This improvement is highlighted by contrasting \texttt{GPT-4o-MCERF-Main} (0.61) with \texttt{GPT-4o-RAG} (0.19), and \texttt{GPT-5-MCERF-Main} (0.93) with \texttt{GPT-5-RAG} (0.14), both sharing the same backbone model, demonstrating that ColPali's multimodal retrieval and not just model updates result in performance gains.
+In total, the best MCERF model obtains an \textbf{+400.0\%} gain compared to the best baseline RAG model.
 Also, since this task has a specific Q/A format, methods such as fine-tuning might be beneficial, which was covered in Appendix~\ref{sec:Finetune}.